 Postgraduate students in our program also undertake professional development activities through the University’s CaRST program to develop diverse skills for the academic and non-academic workplace.
 During their candidature, students contribute to our annual postgraduate colloquium and participate in our departmental seminar series.

-You can see what some of our former MPhil and PhD students are doing now on our postgraduate destinations page.
+You can see what some of our former students are doing now at our postgraduate destinations page.

 - Our Postgraduate Offerings